 In 1999 the Competitive Track trail system won a National Trails Award from American Trails for Planning and Design.
-The track addressed concerns from user conflicts with a designation of a ‘high-speed’ trail.
+The track addressed concerns of user conflicts with a designation of a ‘high-speed’ trail.

-Most locals know that sections of the Competitive Track have a name.
-This helps with post-ride stories of where you caught the best whoop.
+You will see that sections of the Competitive Track have a names posted on wooden signs.
 Insight into some of the less obvious names….

 - T-Burner: the Thigh Burner – that slow incline on the sport loop that doesn’t look like much but oh it burns!

 - The Ledge: the undercut drop-off on the tech loop.
-See photo to the right – Phil Tinstman catching air over the convicts as they cut The Ledge in 1997
+See photo above, right – Phil Tinstman catching air over the convicts as they cut The Ledge in 1997

-- Dan’s Delight: The giggle-like-a-school-girl whoop-de-dos (Dan does giggle)
+- Dan’s Delight: The giggle-like-a-school-girl whoop-de-dos (Dan Basinski does giggle)